 Creating and Planning Social Media Content Conclusion

 So that’s my content model in a nutshell.
 I hope found this insightful or helpful in planning your own social media strategy or content curation strategy.
 If you haven’t already, be sure to give this video a like, and subscribe to the channel if you haven’t already, and I will see you next time for another latest and greatest episode of digital marketing and social media news.
-Be sure to check out last week’s podcast episode on getting ready for job interviews.
+Be sure to check out next week’s podcast episode on acing an on-site job interview and last week’s podcast episode on getting ready for job interviews.

 Equipment That I Use For Podcasting

 Here’s the microphone, shock mount, mic stand and accessories that I use to record my podcasts every week:

 Mic Arm and Wind Screen: https://amzn.to/2Ld9LYF

 Pop Filter: https://amzn.to/2Lda0Tz

 Sennheiser HD 598 SR Openback Headphones: https://amzn.to/2IzdaPu